 @reference_samplefor reproducibility.
 SupplyNULL(the default) when no reference sample is available.- calibration

 Optional.
-The calibration provenance object returned by a surveywts calibration function (e.g.,
+A calibration provenance object returned by a surveywts weighting function.
+Stored in

 Details

-When repweights is supplied, the variance estimator uses the bootstrap
+When repweights is supplied, the variance estimator uses the replicate

 When repweights = NULL, standard errors use an SRS approximation (treating